Tuesday, October 30, 2012

 Anyway, I was constantly in a state of condensing old stock and setting up the new.
 They definitely had the right person for the job.
 I could have done the other departments in my sleep.
 And because I had such an intricate job, it got me out of trying to meet the “quotas” everyone had to produce demo crafts for display.
 I told everyone I was “Crafting Impaired,” and hence I actually counted as an EEO hire.

 But I made deals.
-The little old ladies that worked in the floral department would do my crafts, and I’d reach things on tall shelves for them, or move heavy boxes.
+The little old ladies who worked in the floral department would do my crafts, and I’d reach things on tall shelves for them, or move heavy boxes.
 In fact, one of them made me a Santa Hat, with “Top Shelf Elf” emblazoned in glitter glue.
 (I still have it, too.)

 Things went so well with my promo aisles, they also put me in charge of receiving, or in other words, signing and accounting for all deliveries.
 Again, because I’d been doing that kind of thing in record stores for years, it was old hat.